 Download the original Window of Tolerance digital teaching resource below:

-As we round the corner of our first full month in Codiv-19 quarantine, “stressful” is settling in as the new “normal” in some ways.
-However, even though it’s now familiar, pandemic quarantine stress is not a level of stress that we can thrive in.
-To our emotional brains, we may feel ever bit as stressed and helpless as day 1 of quarantine, and recognizing that without judgment is the first step towards soothing.
+As we experience an ongoing pandemic, “stressful” is settling in as the new “normal” in some ways.
+However, even though it’s now familiar, to our emotional brains, we may feel ever bit as stressed and helpless as day 1 of quarantine.
+Recognizing that without judgment may be the first step towards soothing.

 Window of Tolerance in Research